Sportno-Drustvo-Sistem/Table-Tennis-Tracker/README.md

 # 🏓 Ping Pong Tracker

-A modern, web-based tracker for office ping pong matches.
+A modern, web-based tracker for ping pong matches.
 Keep track of scores, view leaderboards, and analyze player statistics to see who truly rules the table.

 ## Features